Palawan is the place you dream about when you think of paradise. Make the most out of it and come prepared in this guide!

 Thankfully, it’s not like Koh PhiPhi in Thailand were the beach turns into a place full of drunk teenagers.
 Well, El Nido does it a bit different.
 After dinner people go to the beachbars and the Pukka Bar is everyones favorite.
 That is to say, they play cool reggae music with a pretty sick live band that gets the crowd dancing until about 3am.
 Other beachbars are more chilled and close a bit earlier (around midnight) Bazaar throws a party on Sundays and it nice for drinks, ping pong and the occasional darts.
 La Place is a lively beachbar situated alongside Corong Corong beach and they host a few parties a week.
 With a small pool in the middle and the DJ booth high up, they come closest to a real club in El Nido.
 Expect deep/techhouse music.

 The Kala Bar is part of the Bazaar

 Around El Nido

 Rent a scooter for a day or 2 and explore!
-(500 peso’s) A few places you can visit:
+A few places you can visit:

-» Marimegmeg Beach – Just a 10 to 15 min trycile ride from El Nido town you will find this beach with one of the best views you’ll ever see.
+» Marimegmeg Beach – Just a short tricycle ride from El Nido town you’ll find this beach with one of the best views you’ll ever see.
 There are a few beach restaurants and resorts where you can eat.
-Expect slow service though.

-Palawan’s beauty is truly breathtaking but be prepared to go back in time a little bit.
-Less tourist (positive), less tasty food than you’re might used to in Asia, beautiful nature, but not a lot of beautiful architecture.
+To summarise, Palawan’s beauty is truly breathtaking but be prepared to go back in time a little bit.
+Less tourist (positive), less tasty food than you might be used to in Asia, beautiful nature, but not a lot of beautiful architecture.
 Beaches enough though!
 Drop me a line in the comments if you need any other tips!